 Robert will at least upgrade the defense and bring some upside on the bases.
 He has stolen 20+ bags in three straight seasons and went 33-41 in stolen base attempts last year.
 He should also bring some juice against left-handed pitching, as he’s a career .293/.367/.505 hitter with the platoon advantage.
 His production against southpaws tanked in 2024 but rebounded last season.

 The biggest risk for the Mets is financial.
-They’re assuming the entirety of Robert’s $20MM salary and committing to a $2MM buyout on a matching club option for the 2027 season.
+They’re assuming the entirety of Robert’s $20MM salary and committing to a $2MM buyout on a $20MM club option for the 2027 season.
 It’s not a small amount to spend on a player who hasn’t produced much over the past two years, and that’s before considering the tax implications.

 The younger brother of Ronald Acuña Jr., Luisangel is a former Rangers signee whom the Mets acquired in the 2023 Max Scherzer deadline deal.
 His bloodlines and previous inclusion in one marquee trade have made him a more well-known prospect than his production probably warrants, but he’s not yet 24 and provides some multi-positional utility for skipper Will Venable.

 Acuña signed as a shortstop and has the arm strength to profile on the left side of the infield.
-There weren’t many shortstop reps available on an MLB team with Francisco Lindor, leading the Mets to bounce him around in a utility capacity.
+There weren’t many shortstop reps available on a team with Francisco Lindor, leading the Mets to bounce him around in a utility capacity.
 Acuña has plus-plus speed and could be an option in center field as well.
 He’s splitting his time between shortstop and center field in the Venezuelan winter league, but the majority of his MLB experience has come as a second baseman.

 No Belli.